leishanai/Deep_Learning_Ubuntu_18.04/readme.md

 5. Run ```git config credential.helper store``` if you do not want to type username and password everytime you do git push.

 ### 3. GCC
 Install corresponding GCC version for CUDA.
-For Ubuntu-18.04 and CUDA-10.0, GCC-7.3 is required ([no higher than that](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html))
+For Ubuntu-18.04 and CUDA-10.0, GCC-7.3 is the [highest version supported](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)

 ## GPU driver, CUDA and cuDNN
 ### 1. Install the latest Nvidia driver